prattmic/F4OS/docs/stm32f4.md

 LEDs are enumerated as LEDs 0-3, and the accelerometer is enumerated as a standard accelerometer obj.

-The provided defconfig can be used to configure F4OS for the Discovery board.
+defconfigs are provided for the revision B and revision C Discovery boards, which have different accelerometers.
+The board revision is indicated as either MB997B (revision B) or MB997C (revision C).
+Select the appropriate defconfig for your board.

+    $ make stm32f4_discovery_revb_defconfig

+or,

-    $ make discovery_defconfig
+    $ make stm32f4_discovery_revc_defconfig

 #### Flashing